 Calculate the load by using the following formula,

-it is 125 Ohm which is a very low resistance.
+it is 125 Ohm which is very low resistance.

-The input AC voltage is 220V @ 50Hz, which need to be step down to 6V AC using a transformer.
-The transformer secondary voltage is 6Vrms with the peak value of 8.5V.
+The input AC voltage is 220V @ 50Hz, which needs to be step down to 6V AC using a transformer.
+The transformer’s secondary voltage is 6Vrms with a peak value of 8.5V.
 So, the PIV of the required diode must be at least 12V.